RaminCH/RaminCH/README.md

 ## I'm a Husband, Father and Developer!!

 - 🌱 I’m currently learning Golang + enriching my Python knowledge
-- 👯 I’m looking to collaborate with other programmers
+- 👯 Looking forward to collaborate with other programmers
-- 🥅 2021 Goals: Contribute valuable content to Open Source projects
+- 🥅 2022 Goals: Contribute valuable content to Open Source projects
 - ⚡ Fun fact: I like Sports| learn foreign Languages| drawing and playing guitar / piano

 ### Just Some Languages and Tools in my Growing Portfolio: